Nodojiman The World: Overview

 The main point of the music show is to give passionate people about Japan from all over the world opportunity to perform the most famous Japanese pop songs on the television stage.

 By selective recordings and auditions, only best 12 contestants are always selected and invited to the program.

 The singing contest is divided into two parts, in the first part all contestants are introduced in 2 versus teams from different country, the one who get the highest points will pass on the next second part where among of 6 best singers will be decided the final winner.

 Voting committee consists of three members who are in Japanese music industry for over two decades such as Tsunku, Tetsuya Komuro or Nanase Aikawa.
 Based on impression of performance they give together the contestant the highest points.
 During first year of broadcast winners were only given one prize.
 However since 2012 after Masahiro has become a regular host of the program, there is given one more special prize named Song in Japan, which makes totally 2 winners.

 Its original version NHK Nodo Jiman holds the Guinnes World Record as the longest-running TV music talent show.

+The jury was to distribute a total of 400 points for a performance.
+The first contestant to receive the full count of 400 points was Todd Spitz on 24 Deccember 2013.
 Some of the past contestants were successful enough to caught attention to some of Japanese music companies and made their dreams come true by debuting in Japan as a singer such as a Chris Hart, Nicholas Edwards or Diana Garnet.